Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 : (Optional) A list of requirements for the FIDO authentication.
 The possible options for this version of EAP-FIDO are "up" for requesting user presence and "uv" for requesting user verification.
 Clients MUST ignore any other value, to ensure forward compatibility.

-Since this packet signals the start of a new authentication, the client MUST discard any information from previous authentication requests and initialize a new authentication, even if the previous authentication exchange was not completed.
+Since this packet signals the start of a new authentication, the client MUST initialize a new authentication and MUST NOT reuse information from any previous authentication attempt, even if the previous authentication exchange was not completed.
+It MAY cache some data to perform sanity checks, i.e. to protect itself against misbehaving servers that try to re-initialize an authentication with the same parameters multiple times.

 #### Authentication Response